On the fifth Whitney cone of a complex analytic curve: The number of planes of is not a bi-Lipschitz invariant

 \begin{flushleft} \textbf{Question:} If $p:\mathfrak{X}\rightarrow T$ is a bi-Lipschitz equisingular family of reduced curves, are the cones $C_5(X_t,0)$, $t\neq 0$, and $C_5(X_0,0)$ homeomorphic? \end{flushleft}

 Let us first remark that this question can also be formulated for a pair of curves.
 Consider for instance the curve $(X,0)$ of Example \ref{exe3}.
 By Theorem \ref{bilipequivalence} and Proposition \ref{propgeneric} $(X,0)$ and its $C_5$-generic projection $(\tilde{X},0)$ are bi-Lipschitz equivalent.
-We conclude that $C_5(X,0)$ and $C_5(\tilde{X},0)$ are not homeomorphic, since $C_5(X,0)$ is composed of two (distinct) planes, while $C_5(\tilde{X},0)$ is the plane that contains $(\tilde{X},0)$.
+The cones $C_5(X,0)$ and $C_5(\tilde{X},0)$ are not homeomorphic, since $C_5(X,0)$ is composed of two (distinct) planes, while $C_5(\tilde{X},0)$ is the plane that contains $(\tilde{X},0)$.

 We will see in the following example that the answer to this question is negative even for families of reduced curves.

 \begin{example} Consider the germ of reduced analytic surface $(\mathfrak{X},0)$ in $(\mathbb{C}^4,0)$ given as the image of the map germ $\varphi:(\mathbb{C}^2,0)\rightarrow (\mathfrak{X},0)$, $\varphi(u,t)=(\varphi_t(u),t)$, where $\varphi_t(u)$ is defined as